mraiser/flow/README.md

 http://127.0.0.1:7878/testflow/testflow/test_add?a=42&b=378

 ### Support for commands in multiple languages
 Flow commands can be written in Java, Python, Rust, Javascript, or Flow.
-All languages except Python maintain state between calls.
+All languages maintain state between calls.
 When developing Flow code using Newbound, the IDE automatically builds, compiles, and runs any files needed.
 Newbound has its own instructions for enabling support for multiple languages (https://github.com/mraiser/newbound).
 The following only applies to running Flow code *outside* of the Newbound IDE.